 Harper has been blogging about his book, and I think his blog posts are a good indication of what parts of the book are particularly worth looking at.
 Harper has taken the style of going “all intuition” in his blog posts, and relegating most of the formalism to his book.
 I think this is a shame, since the formalisms he defines are quite accessible and would make things a lot clearer for many in his audience (judging from the comments section, at least!)
 Here are some of the pairings:

 - Dynamic Languages are Static Languages is a companion to Chapter 18, “Dynamic Typing”.
-There, he develops Dynamic PCF (essentially the core of Lisp) and shows how the usual concrete syntax masks the tagging the occur, and the usual dynamics masks the wasteful and repetitive checks that are endemic to dynamically typed languages.
+There, he develops Dynamic PCF (essentially the core of Lisp) and shows how the usual concrete syntax masks the tagging that occurs, and the usual dynamics masks the wasteful and repetitive checks that are endemic to dynamically typed languages.
 There is always a temptation, in these holy wars, to expand the scope of the argument, but if you accept Dynamic PCF as a valid way of framing one aspect of the debate, it is extremely precise.

 - Referential transparency is a companion to Chapter 32, “Symbols”.
 Symbols are a little weird, because most languages don’t even have a way of even acknowledging this concept exists.
 You might think of it as an identifier for a “generalized mutable cell” apart from how you actually access it, but really you should just read the formal treatment, since it is very simple.

 - Words matter is a companion to Chapter 36, “Assignable References”.
 It’s a simple terminology split, motivated by how Harper defines the term “variable”, way in Chapter 1 of his book.